jeffpar/pcjs.v1/_posts/2017-11-05-introducing-programmable-calculator-dot-js.md

 ....
 ```

 As my [TI-57 ROM](/devices/ti57/rom/) page explains, I found 4 bits that differed.
-I passed the corrections on to Sean,
+I passed the corrections on to
-and then decided to go with this new transcribed ROM as the basis for my own emulator.
+Sean, and then decided to go with this new transcribed ROM as the basis for my own emulator.

 What you see below is the current state of the PCjs TI-57 emulator.
 Just today, I finished "wiring" up the
 [LED](/modules/devices/led.js) and [Keyboard](/modules/devices/input.js) devices to the
-[TMS-1500 Chip](/modules/devices/tms1500.js) device, and so far, things are looking pretty good.
-I've not pounded
+[TMS-1500 Chip](/modules/devices/tms1500.js) device, and so far, basic arithmetic operations look good.
+I've not
+exercised it much beyond that, because I'm not ready to go down more debugging rabbit holes just yet.
+But if it does
-on it much, so it may crash rather easily.
-But if it does, there's a handy "Diagnostics" window attached to it that
+crash, there's a handy "Diagnostics" window attached to it that should display useful information about what went wrong,
-should display useful information about what went wrong.
-It even includes a "mini-debugger".
+and it even includes a "mini-debugger".

 With the PCjs [TI-57](/devices/ti57/) emulator, I also decided to take a fresh approach.
 Instead of using
 the same old ES5-based PCjs [shared modules](/modules/shared/lib), the TI-57 emulator is built with a new set of